Kwazy-Lemon/semiconductor-portfolio/03_MOSFET_Parameter_Extraction/README.md

 ---

 ## Overview

-This project aims to develop a complete toolkit for MOSFET compact model parameter extraction based on analytical Level-1 MOSFET models.
+This project strives to create a MATLAB-based toolkit for the extraction, verification, visualization, and evaluation of compact MOSFET parameters.

-The toolkit focuses on improving parameter consistency, automation, reproducibility, and engineering usability through systematic extraction algorithms, verification procedures, visualization utilities, and simulation support.
+The toolkit presently only considers analytical compact MOSFET models and seeks to enhance their consistency, automation, repeatability, and engineering friendliness.

-The long-term objective is to build an open-source framework that integrates parameter extraction, parameter verification, compact model validation, and circuit simulation into a unified workflow.
+Future iterations of the toolkit will eventually be able to handle more advanced compact MOSFET models.

 ---